jackey8616/fomo-bot/README.md

 ### Bot Commands

-- `!casual_summarize [channel]` - Generates a concise summary of the conversation in a casual format.
+- `/casual_summarize [channel]` - Generates a concise summary of the conversation in a casual format.
 Optionally specify a channel to summarize.
-- `!serious_summarize [channel]` - Generates a detailed, structured summary of the conversation including key learnings, shared resources, help exchanges, and project updates.
+- `/serious_summarize [channel]` - Generates a detailed, structured summary of the conversation including key learnings, shared resources, help exchanges, and project updates.
 Optionally specify a channel to summarize.

 ## Google Vertex AI Integration